SimSaladin/kumpulaspace.fi/README.md

     git checkout master
     $EDITOR content/index-en.markdown # make changes...
     git commit -am "Changed something"

+    # To /test
     git push

+    # To production
+    git push origin master:production

-*To avoid unnecessary headaches, always work with the master branch checked out locally.* Pushing to the master branch *always* modifies only the /test section of the site - **to update production instance**, refer to the section "To production" below (in short, do a push master:production).
+*To avoid unnecessary headaches, always work with the master branch checked out locally.* Pushing to the master branch *always* modifies only the /test section of the site - to update the production instance, refer to the section "To production" below.

 In the last step the git hooks installed on the server check that your modifications were sensible, then regenerates the site html. **git push will